apostrophecms/docs/docs/reference/api/pages.md

 ## `GET /:_url?apos-refresh=1`

-Including the `apos-refresh=1` query parameter value on an Apostrophe page URL returns the rendered HTML without the wrapping markup from the `outerLayoutBase.html` template file outside of the `[data-apos-refreshable]` element.
+Including the `apos-refresh=1` query parameter value on an Apostrophe page URL returns the rendered HTML from the `refreshLayout.html` template, which excludes the wrapping markup from the `outerLayoutBase.html` template file outside of the `[data-apos-refreshable]` element.
+Apostrophe UI uses this parameter to refresh content during editing.

+**We do not recommend making edits to `refreshLayout.html` for the sake of API requests as this template is critical to normal content editing.**

 Specifically, the Nunjucks template blocks included in this rendered markup by default include:
 -  the `beforeMain`, `mainAnchor`, `main`